Braintree's v.zero consists of complementary client and server SDKs:

 - Your server generates and sends a client token back to your client with the Node.js SDK

-- Once the iOS SDK is initialized it communicates with Braintree, which returns a payment method nonce to your client code
+- Once the iOS SDK is initialized and the customer has submitted payment information, the SDK communicates that information to Braintree, which returns a payment method nonce

 - You then send the payment nonce to your server